 Is Wood a Heterogeneous or Homogeneous Mixture?

-Now when we know that wood is a mixture and not pure, there’s an important question: What kind of mixture is wood?
+Now that we know that wood is a mixture and not pure, there’s an important question: What kind of mixture is wood?

 A homogeneous mixture means that the elements are consistent throughout the substance.